 Notes Receivable from Participants - Participant notes are limited to 50% of the participant's account balance, not to exceed \$50,000.
 The minimum note amount is \$1,000 and participants may have only one note outstanding at any particular time.
 The notes bear interest at the prime rate, as published on the last business day of the month of note issuance, plus 1%, with a maximum note term of five years for personal notes or generally 15 years for mortgage notes.
-The Sturtevant-Richmont Plan, which was merged into the Plan, allowed up to a 30-year term for mortgage notes.
+The Sturtevant Richmont Plan, which was merged into the Plan, allowed up to a 30-year term for mortgage notes.
+A participant may have more than one loan outstanding if such loans were originated under the Car-O-Liner Company 401(k) Plan and Trust, Challenger Lifts, Inc. 401(k) Savings Plan or Pro-Cut International, LLC 401(k) Plan and transferred in-kind from such plans in a plan-to-plan transfer to the Plan.